-Duties of authors (These guidelines are based on existing Elsevier policies)
+Duties of authors (These guidelines are based on COPE's rules)

 Authors of papers of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.